Fernet: In Argentina

+In Chile

+In Chile fernet sales have surged in the early 2020s, with a threefold increase from 2018 to 2022 and an 50% increase in 2024 alone.
+The populairy of fernet in Chile is attributed to a diffusion from Argentina; a country that is geographically and culturally close to Chile.
+The influence of Argentines residing in Chile is also credited as a contributing factor for the popularity of fernet.

+Pisco remain the most popular distilled beverage in Chile and its per capita consumption have not decreased despite fernet's increased popularity.
+As of 2023 fernet was considered particularly liked by Chilean youths.
+Fernet is commonly consumed with coke as fernet con coca in Chile but some variants of traditional Chilean drinks such as terremoto are also on occasion made with fernet.
+According La Piojera fernet is an ingredient in the original recipe of terremoto but it was replaced at some point by grenadine.

+In Czechia

+The Czech-manufactured Fernet Stock brand is popular in Czechia, where it is served as shots or as part of different cocktails.
+Other brands produced in Czechia are, for example, Altfernet and Šitner Fernet.

-In the US
+In the United States

 The drink has been popular in the San Francisco Bay Area since before Prohibition.
 In 2008, San Francisco accounted for 25% of US consumption.
 San Francisco bars usually serve fernet as a shot followed by a ginger ale chaser.

-In the Czech Republic

-The Czech-manufactured Fernet Stock brand is popular in the Czech Republic, where it is served as shots or as part of different cocktails.

 Cocktails

 Fernet can be mixed into cocktails, though the strong taste can overwhelm other ingredients.
 It can replace bitters in recipes; for instance, the Fanciulli cocktail is a Manhattan with fernet instead of Angostura bitters.

 The chef Fergus Henderson offers a recipe, entitled both "A Miracle" and "Dr. Henderson", that approximates Branca Menta (a fernet with menthols and peppermint), by combining two parts fernet with one part crème de menthe over ice.
 The recipe describes this cocktail as a cure for overindulgence.

+Fernet is one of the original ingredients of terremoto before it was replaced by grenadine to give it a less bitter taste.
+Terremoto is still sometimes made with fernet.

 In popular culture

 Fernet-Branca forms the titular subject of James Hamilton-Paterson's 2004 novel of Tuscany expatriate life, Cooking with Fernet Branca.

-Mike and the Moonpies' 2019 song "You Look Good in Neon" makes reference to Fernet in its chorus.
+Silverada's 2019 song "You Look Good in Neon" makes reference to Fernet in its chorus.
 Fans of the band have taken to buying shots of the drink at concerts.